okok009/def_conv_CareAround/README.md

 ![image](https://github.com/okok009/def_conv_CareAround/blob/master/imgs/Figure1.def_conv.jpg)

 The reason of convolution works is that always find some relations between the core and around pixels, but if we use Def_conv, we might lost this ralation around the core.
-So I think maybe we can use Original Convolution and Deformable Convolution collateral, some good things might happen.
+So I think maybe we can use Original Convolution and Deformable Convolution at the same time, some good things might happen.

 ![image](https://github.com/okok009/def_conv_CareAround/blob/master/imgs/Figure2.mine.jpg)